gzachariadis/Windows-10/README.md

 Contents of the File.
 ```

-I have tried my best to do exensive reseach on each tweak.

 **Before!** you use any tweak(s) ensure you read these comment(s) inside the .reg (labeled with semicolon) to see what it really changes.
+I have tried my best to do exensive reseach on each tweak, but that doesn't mean that subtitutes your own judgment and liabillity.

 #### **Please backup your registry before any changes or use a Virtual-Machine or a spare computer.
 I am not liable for any problems that arise from executing these.**